myFavShrimp/arc/README.md

 - `path`: Path to the directory (can be read and set, setting renames the directory)
 - `permissions`: Directory permissions (can be read and set as numeric mode)
+- `entries`: Array of File and Directory objects representing the directory contents

 #### Methods